 Pulmonary embolism occurs when a blood clot gets lodged in an artery in the lung, blocking blood flow to part of the lung.
 Blood clots most often originate in the legs and travel up through the right side of the heart and into the lungs.

 Complications from superficial thrombophlebitis are rare.
 However, if you develop DVT, the risk of serious complications increases.
 Complications might include:

 - Pulmonary embolism.
 If part of a deep vein clot becomes dislodged, it can travel to your lungs, where it can block an artery (embolism) and become potentially life-threatening.

 - Post-phlebetic syndrome.
 This condition, also known as post-thrombotic syndrome, can develop months or even years after you've had DVT.
 Post-phlebetic syndrome can cause lasting and possibly disabling pain, swelling, and a feeling of heaviness in the affected leg.

 Sitting during a long flight or car ride can cause your ankles and calves to swell and increases your risk of thrombophlebitis.
 To help prevent a blood clot:

 - Take a walk.
 If you're flying or riding a train or bus, walk up and down the aisle once an hour or so.
 If you're driving, stop every hour or so and move around.

 - Move your legs regularly.
 Flex your ankles, or carefully press your feet against the floor or footrest in front of you at least 10 times each hour.

-- Drink plenty of nonalcoholic fluids to avoid dehydration.
+- Drink plenty of water or other nonalcoholic fluids to avoid dehydration.